Many common hysterectomy side effects can be managed with simple Physical Therapy exercises and techniques.

 You are likely to feel more discomfort moving during recovery from abdominal hysterectomy than vaginal hysterectomy owing to your abdominal wound.

-To move in bed and minimise discomfort try to keep your head down on the pillow, slide your feet one at a time towards your buttocks and then lifting your bottom up off the bed.
-This technique uses your buttocks not your abdominal muscles and most women find that they can move easily in bed with minimal discomfort and also minimise downward strain on their vaginal wound.
+To move in bed and minimize discomfort try to keep your head down on the pillow, slide your feet one at a time towards your buttocks and then lifting your bottom up off the bed.
+This technique uses your buttocks not your abdominal muscles and most women find that they can move easily in bed with minimal discomfort and also minimize downward strain on their vaginal wound.

 Technique to Get Out of Bed After Hysterectomy

 Most women are moved out of bed the first day following their hysterectomy surgery.
-If you can get out of bed using the following technique it will help you reduce the strain on your wound and descrease discomfort, you can also watch How to Get Out of Bed After Hysterectomy video now:
+If you can get out of bed using the following technique it will help you reduce the strain on your wound and decrease discomfort, you can also watch How to Get Out of Bed After Hysterectomy video now:

-- Bend your knees and slide each heel one at a time towards your bottom so both knees are bent.
+- Bend your knees and slide each heel one at a time towards your bottom so both knees are bent

-- Once you are on your side, push your body up sideways with your lower elbow and your upper arm as you lower your legs over the side of the bed.
+- Once you are on your side, push your body up sideways with your lower elbow and your upper arm as you lower your legs over the side of the bed

-Bladder Problems After a Hysterectomy
+Side Effect 9 – Bladder Problems After a Hysterectomy

 Using your bladder is not usually a major problem after hysterectomy surgery.
 Sometimes however the flow of urine can be slowed or even fully obstructed due to internal swelling and bruising from your surgery.
 Often a catheter (or thin tube) is used to drain your bladder and this is usually removed after the first day or two following your surgery according to your surgeon’s instructions.